Hiding Visual Information via Obfuscating Adversarial Perturbations: Methodology

-Our proposed AVP method can be applied to a wide range of tasks.
-In this work, we take the face recognition and the classification as examples to illustrate the ability of AVP.
+Our method can provide effective protection for the stored image and can be applied to a wide range of tasks.
+In this work, we take face recognition and classification as examples to illustrate the ability of our method.

-For the face recognition task, we want the features extracted by the target face recognition model from the encrypted image and the original image to be as same as possible.
-Thus, we reify ${\mathcal L}_{t}$ as:
+For the face recognition task, we want the features extracted by the service model ${f}_{s}$ from the protected and original images to be as same as possible.
+Thus, we modify ${\mathcal L}_{t}$ as follows: